 “If we target pain and problems with mood and sleep, as well as physical activity, we’re more likely to be successful in getting people with osteoarthritis to be more active.”—Deepak Kumar

-Now, with a grant from the National Institute of Arthritis and Musculoskeletal and Skin Diseases, he’s launched a feasibility project to see if ChiWalking can help people with knee osteoarthritis.
+Now, with a grant from the National Institute of Arthritis and Musculoskeletal and Skin Diseases, part of the National Institutes of Health, he’s launched a feasibility project to see if ChiWalking can help people with knee osteoarthritis.
 For six months, one group will attend regular ChiWalking sessions, while a second will participate in classes on osteoarthritis and the importance of exercise.
 At key stages in the study, Kumar will bring the subjects into his Movement & Applied Imaging Lab at Sargent to measure their walking patterns and quantify the amount of force their knees are bearing.
 The lab has a 3-D motion capture system—subjects wear small sensors that are tracked by cameras attached to rails mounted on the walls—and a force platform built into the floor; participants also wear electromyography sensors that measure muscles’ electrical activity.
 Kumar, who teaches Instrumentation for Analysis of Motion, a course focused on using technology in research, has eight undergraduates in his lab to help him and his research fellow process the data.

 But he’s aware that for the ChiWalking intervention to be a success—improving gait and helping people get and stay active—it’ll need to work without the fancy equipment.